pzbitskiy/mitsubishi2MQTT/README.md

 You can see more pictures in [`hardware`](https://github.com/dzungpv/mitsubishi2MQTT/tree/master/hardware) folder.
 ***

+## Attention:
+:warning: You have to open the indoor unit to have access to the `CN105` port.
+You should disconnected the main power before install the module.
+Faulty handling may cause leakage of water, electric shock or fire! :warning:
+***

 ## Parts

 ### Parts required to make a CN105 female connector